Nissan Micra: K11C (facelift; 1997)

 In 2001, Muji, the well-known Japanese "non-brand" issued a limited release of 1,000 badgeless and decontented Nissan Marches, only available online.
 It was intended as an exercise to test their online marketing systems and was sold as the "Muji Car 1000" (ムジ・カー 1000).
 The rear seat is upholstered in vinyl, the hubcaps are minimal, and the car was only offered in "marble white".
-The Muji Car 1000 has a four-speed automatic transmission and the 1 litre CG10DE engine.
+The Muji Car 1000 has a four-speed automatic transmission and the 1-litre CG10DE engine.

 By late 2002, the new K12 was introduced (although the S and SE models were still being built).
 They were fully replaced by K12 in early 2003.

-Bolero
+Bolero, Rumba

-The Bolero was a luxury model available in certain markets from 1999 to 2003.
-It featured a redesigned exterior, and an interior which had leather seats.
+The March Bolero was a luxury model available in the Japanese markets from October 1997 to 2003.
+It featured a redesigned exterior with a traditionally designed chrome grille and round headlights, and an interior with special upholstery and unique fabric color.
+The taillights were replaced by protruding inserts holding twin round lamps.
+Developed and built by Autech, the Bolero was based on the Colette (1.0) and the A# (1.3) models and was available with three or five doors.

+The Bolero sold well and in November 1998, Nissan added the March Rumba, a more "casual" variation of the theme.
+It also had a revised grille, but lower and wider and turned down at the corners.
+The taillights were the same as for the Bolero but the bumbers were smoother, without the Bolero's chrome overriders.
+The interior fabric was either Denim Blue or Warm Gray, with distinct piping, and the dashboard had a vaguely sporting air, with ivory meter faces and a sporty, three-spoke steering wheel.
+The Rumba was available in the same versions as the Bolero.

-The model with the different front was also available in Taiwan as Nissan Verita.
+A similar model with a slightly different front, with a lower, wider grille, was available in Taiwan as the Nissan Verita.
 The Verita was also sold in the Philippines.